Penn-TopGuNN/TopGuNN/README.md

 ## Depedencies Manual Install

-### create and activate your virtual environment - you will need two for CPU processes (cpu_annoy, cpu_faiss) and two for GPU processes (gpu_annoy, gpu_faiss) depending on which indexing system you use.
+### create and activate your virtual environment - you will need two for CPU processes (cpu_annoy, cpu_faiss) and two for GPU processes (gpu_annoy, gpu_faiss) if you want to use/compare results with both indexing systems.
 Total of 4 virtenvs.
+Otherwise, you will only need 3 virtenvs.

 create: `$ python3 -m venv ~/virtenv_name/`